Ankr-network/ankr-docs/docs/Earn/bridge/bridge-introduction.md

 In this case, you can transfer your Ankr Liquid Staking tokens to any network via Ankr Bridge.
 You can then use other Ankr Earn tools to earn more crypto by staking, arbitrage trading, liquidity mining, yield farming, and much more.
-As a part of that, you can trade the native tokens for your Liquid Staking tokens on a DEX, via Ankr DeFi on ankr.com (DEX fees may apply).
+You can also trade the native tokens for your Liquid Staking tokens on a DEX, via Ankr DeFi on ankr.com (DEX fees may apply).

 ### Ankr benefits